Jean-Marc Bustamante: Career

-From the beginning of the 80s Bustamante was merging different media, producing work that straddled photography, sculpture and painting.
+From the beginning of the 1980s, Bustamante was merging different media, producing work that straddled photography, sculpture and painting.
 In 1983 he met the artist Bernard Bazile and began a three-year collaboration during which the pair created conceptual works bearing the joint signature BazileBustamante.

-From 1986 Bustamante worked on his own and became heavily involved in exploring the boundaries between photography and sculpture.
-The results were shown in a personal exhibition at the Musée d’Art Moderne de la Ville de Paris in 1990 (Paysages Intérieurs).
-In 2010 Emma Dexter noted the importance of Bustamante’s titles: "Call-ing his photographs Tableaux and his paintings Panorama suggests that Bustamante encourages a playful ambiguity and elusiveness in his practice."
+From 1986, Bustamante worked on his own and became heavily involved in exploring the boundaries between photography and sculpture.
+The results were shown in a personal exhibition at the Musée d'Art Moderne de Paris in 1990 (Paysages Intérieurs).
+In 2010 Emma Dexter noted the importance of Bustamante's titles: "Call-ing his photographs Tableaux and his paintings Panorama suggests that Bustamante encourages a playful ambiguity and elusiveness in his practice."

 In 1987 he was invited to take part in the VIII Documenta exhibition in Kassel in Germany, and again in 1992 and 1997.
-In 1994 the Kröller-Müller museum and sculpture park in the Netherlands commissioned an exhibit for its famous pavilion designed by the modernist architect Gerrit Rietveld.
+In 1994 the Kröller-Müller Museum and sculpture park in the Netherlands commissioned an exhibit for its pavilion designed by the modernist architect Gerrit Rietveld.

 In the 1990s Bustamante experimented with a series of paintings on thick, sculptural sheets of silk-screened Plexiglas fastened to the wall with steel brackets.
 The results were shown at a solo exhibition at the Tate Gallery in London in 1998 (title: Something is Missing).